jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   One of my most missed features from VS Code / coc.nvim.
 Enter a new path (based on the current file's path) and watch the magic happen.

-  This is the most extensive of the current functions, and I've tested it informally, but I may have missed some edge cases.
-Let me know in an issue / PR if you run into any problems.

 ## Setup

 Install using your favorite plugin manager and add to your